Nearest Neighbor Sampling of Point Sets using Rays: Properties of RaySense

 In Fig.~\ref{fig:hist}, we show the histograms of the coordinates of the RaySensed points of $\Gamma$.

-Since the Voronoi cell depends smoothly on $\Gamma$, $\Exp[L_j]$ (or $\Exp[g(x_j)L_j]$ for continuous $g$) will also depend smoothly on $\Gamma.$ This means that it is stable against perturbation to the coordinates of the points in $\Gamma$.
+The integral $\Exp[\ell_k]$ (or $\Exp[g(\vec x_k)\ell_k]$ for continuous $g$) depends smoothly on $\Gamma,$ and is therefore stable against perturbation to the coordinates of the points in $\Gamma$.
 However, the effect of introducing new members to $\Gamma$, such as outliers, will be non-negligible.
-One possible way to overcome this is to use multiple nearest neighbors for points on the rays.
-Such information will be different for the outliers.
-The other possibility, as we shall demonstrate later in this paper, is to train a suitable neural network that is less sensitive to outlier contamination.
+One possible way to overcome this is to use multiple nearest neighbors for points on the rays. \blue{In Fig.~\ref{fig:hist_cp5}, we show coordinates of the $\eta=5$ nearest neighbors sampled by RaySense under the presence of outliers.
+It is observed that the feature of the $\eta$-th nearest neighbor for $\eta$ large is more robust against outliers while also maintaining the desired histogram information.
+In \S~\ref{sec:NN}, we will also demonstrate the effectiveness of this idea in dealing with outliers in practical tasks.}

+\blue{By considering a similar argument as in the proof of Thm.~\ref{thm:consistency}, we can provide a simple and intuitive explanation for the robustness to outliers when using more nearest neighbors: when the underlying point cloud is dense enough, if an outlier disrupts the nearest neighbor search, excluding the outlier and finding the next few nearest neighbors would mitigate the impact caused by the outlier; if an outlier does not dominate the nearest neighbor search, then the next few nearest neighbors with high probability would also originate from a small neighborhood centered around the first nearest neighbor.
+Therefore, increasing the number of nearest neighbors enhances the stability of RaySense.}